Hip Dysplasia in Dogs: What It Is and How It’s Managed

 Genetics

-The main cause of hip dysplasia in dogs.
-It’s primarily an inherited condition that is more common in dogs with one or both parents affected.
-Hip dysplasia is influenced by several genes, making it difficult to pinpoint or narrow down.
+The main cause of hip dysplasia in dogs is genetics.
+This means that dogs can inherit this condition from one or both of their parents.
+Since hip dysplasia is caused and influenced by several genes, the cause can be difficult to narrow down.

 Some dog breeds are more prone to this condition, which are mostly large to giant ones.
 This includes: